AntWort21/BHFMS/README.md

 - Search Functionality: Users can easily search for available boarding houses based on various criteria such as location, amenities, and price.
 - Property Management: Property owners can manage their boarding houses, including adding new listings, updating information, and managing bookings.
 - User Authentication: Secure authentication system for users and property owners to access their accounts and manage their listings.
-- Responsive Design: BHFMS is designed to be responsive across devices, ensuring a seamless user experience on desktops, tablets, and smartphones.

-# Further integration to enhance the comprehensiveness of the application.
-Enhancements to the user interface and user experience based on user feedback.
-Implementation of additional features to cater to specific user needs.

 ![alt text](http://url/to/img.png)